j0pezzz/pong_clone/README.md

 ## Installation
 1. Clone this repository: `git clone https://github.com/j0pezzz/pong-clone.git`
 2. Open the project in Unity.
+3. Make sure to use your own Photon AppID.
-3. Click on the play button to start the game.
+4. Click on the play button to start the game.